 Power and Pathos.
 Bronze sculpture of the Hellenistic world

-Pubblicato il 12 Mar 2015
+Pubblicato il 12 Marzo 2015

 From 14 March to 21 June 2015 Palazzo Strozzi in Florence will host a spectacular retrospective of ancient bronze sculpture from the 4th century BC to the 1st century AD.
 This major exhibition has been organised in conjunction with the J. Paul Getty Museum in Los Angeles and the National Gallery of Art in Washington.